East Haven’s Rudolph “Rudy” Tamburrino is a natural storyteller who serves as neighborhood grandpa.

 “We would listen to The Lone Ranger and The Shadow on the radio,” Rudy recalls.
 “And I learned to crank-start and drive my father’s Model-T Ford when I was 12 or 13, went to the movies for 25 cents, and enjoyed days at Seaside Park in Bridgeport,” watching the flight activities at nearby Bridgeport Municipal Airport (known today as Sikorsky Memorial Airport).

-A popular way for many young men age 18 and over to escape the Depression was to join a branch of the U.S. military.
+A popular way for many young men age 18 and over to escape the poor conditions for many caused by the Depression was to join a branch of the U.S. military.
 Rudy was too young to serve in World War II, but when he was still age 17 in early 1947, he joined the U.S. Army (after fibbing that he was really 18), leaving his sweetheart, Wilma, at home.

 He and Wilma eloped while he was in active service, and soon Wilma was with child.
 After just a year, the Army honorably discharged Rudy and told him to go home to care for his pregnant wife.

-“I had a new baby coming, so they left me go,” Rudy recalls.
+“I had a new baby coming, so they left me go,” Rudy says.
 “They told me to go back to my family.”

 As Rudy began building his new life with Wilma and the first child—and a second not long after—jobs were still few and far between for many people during the late 1940s, Rudy remembers, and he took whatever work he could find to provide for his family and help keep the farm going.